Overview

 Iterate and improve

-By following these best practices, you’ll create a knowledge base that improves retrieval accuracy, enhances user interactions, and ensures reliable assistant performance.
+By following these best practices, you’ll create a knowledge base that’s accurate, reliable, and easy to scale.